Double Pupil Eye. A closer look at Polycoria

 Identifying Pseudopolycoria

-Pseudopolycoria, being more common than true polycoria, involves additional apparent pupils that do not have active sphincter muscles.
-These cases of pseudopolycoria feature a pupil in pseudopolycoria that exhibits passive constriction, unlike the reactive pupil in true polycoria.
+Pseudopolycoria is more common than true polycoria, and it has an additional apparent pupil that does not have an active sphincter muscle.
 The defects that are independent of the sphincter muscles might be associated with conditions like Seckel syndrome, posterior polymorphous dystrophy, or juvenile glaucoma.

 These apparent pupils are often found near the root of the iris, lacking the sphincter muscles at the root required for active constriction.
-Recognising pseudopolycoria is important for appropriate management, as it can impact the approach to treatment and the overall prognosis of eye health.
+Recognising pseudopolycoria is important before it becomes larger.

 Navigating Through Treatment Options for Polycoria